K. M. Chandy

 Kizhakkayil Mathai Chandy (6 August 1921 – 7 September 1998) was an Indian Freedom fighter, Indian National Congress leader, Member of the Travancore–Cochin Legislative Assembly who also served as the governor of the Indian states of Gujarat, Madhya Pradesh and the Union Territory of Pondicherry.
 From 1948 to 1951, he served as a member of the Travancore State Legislature.
 From 1952 to 1954, he served as a M.L.A. in the Travancore-Cochin Legislative Assembly.
 He was also the former president of Kerala Pradesh Congress Committee (KPCC) and chairman of Rubber Board.

 He was elected unanimously to the State Legislature after Independence at the age of 26 and he was re-elected in 1952 and 1954.
 Chandy was mainly responsible for the establishment and growth of many big co-operative institutions in Kerala.
 The first ever Youth Congress Unit was started by him in the year 1953.
 He founded the Meenachil Co-operative Land Mortgage Bank.
 He was also the Founder of the Palai Co-operative Marketing Society.
 The Kerala State Rubber Marketing Federation was founded by him in 1971.
 He founded the Indian Rubber Growers Association in 1966.
 The present B. Tech.
 Course in rubber technology in the Cochin University is his brainchild.
 It was at his insistence that India joined the Association of Natural Rubber Producing Countries (ANRPC).
 He led a large number of delegations from India to conferences of International Rubber Study Group, Association of Natural Rubber Producing Countries (ANRPC), International Rubber Research Development Board held at London, Kuala Lumpur, Bangkok, Singapore, etc. from 1972 to 1978.

 Early life

-K. M. Chandy was born on 6 August 1921 at Palai in Kottayam District as the son of Mariyam and Mathai of the Kizhakkayil family.
+K. M. Chandy was born on 6 August 1921 at Pala in Kottayam District as the son of Mariyam and Mathai of the Kizhakkayil family.
 He had three younger brothers including Pala K.M.
 Mathew (Former Member Of Parliament) and a sister.
 He had his schooling in his home town Palai and College education at St. Berchmans College Changanacherry and Trivandrum.
 He completed his M.A. in English Language and literature in 1942.